jaredvance26/standup/README.md

 Standup is a modern web application built with React and TypeScript that helps teams manage their daily standup meetings.
 The application features a user-friendly interface built with Material-UI (MUI) components and integrates with Jira to pull sprint information and goals.

 ## Tech Stack
+- FE
 	- React 18
 	- TypeScript
-- Node.js
-- Express.js
-- Mongoose
 	- Material-UI (MUI)
+	- Material Icons
 	- React Sweet State (for state management)
 	- Axios (for API requests)
+- BE
+	- Node.js
+	- TypeScript
+	- Express.js (REST API)
+	- MongoDB with Mongoose (ODM)
+	- JSON Web Tokens (jsonwebtoken) for auth
+	- bcryptjs for password hashing
+	- Helmet and CORS for security
+	- dotenv for environment configuration
+	- Axios for outbound HTTP (Jira integration)

 ## Production
 - Site: https://standup-silk.vercel.app/